bibanon/bibanon/4chan---JLaw-Shitstorm.md

 The leaker will probably get 10 years in prison maximum, [as previous prosecutions for leaks seem to imply.](http://www.wired.com/2011/10/nude-celeb-hacker-arrested/)

 What a disproportionate use of force, to "defend" the reputation of American Celebrities.
-Though I guess the incident does count as an Attack on American Culture; in the literal sense.
+Truthfully, the incident does count as an Attack on American Culture; in the very literal sense.

 ### How will this incident affect the world at large in the near future?